zenrsr/ai-resume-analyzer/README.md

 ## <a name="introduction">✨ Introduction</a>

-Build an AI-powered Resume Analyzer with React, React Router, and Puter.js!
-Implement seamless auth, upload and store resumes, and match candidates to jobs using smart AI evaluations.
-Get custom feedback and ATS scores tailored to each listing—all wrapped in a clean, reusable UI.
+Build Tasya AI, an advanced AI-powered Resume Analyzer with React, React Router, and Puter.js!
+Implement seamless auth, upload and store resumes, and match candidates to jobs using intelligent AI evaluations.
+Get custom feedback and ATS scores tailored to each listing—all wrapped in a sleek, pitch-black matte interface.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
 It's a place where people help each other out.